What Is The Difference Between A Restroom, A Bathroom, And A Washroom, As Well As Where They Should Be Used?

 It’s the shambles.
 That is what remains after the digestion process.
 The toilet is a room where we rest our remaining energy.

 When we are away from home, we use the term “restroom” to refer to a location where we can relieve our bladder or colon.
-It got its name because people feel the need to sound polite or genteel when speaking to people outside of their close social circle.
+It got its name because people need to be polite or genteel when speaking to people outside their close social circle.

 It’s a bland word that doesn’t reveal the reason for your visit; any potentially embarrassed listener might assume you’re just going to sit down or comb your hair.
 One of the earliest descriptions of this human comfort aid had to be the water closet.

-Before its invention, for which we must all be eternally grateful, ‘outhouses’ or ‘earth closets’, usually located at the end of a garden, away from the house, where the venue.
+Before its invention, for which we must all be eternally grateful, ‘outhouses’ or ‘earth closets’, were usually located at the end of a garden, away from the house, where the venue was.
 “Lav,” or “lavvy,” was the common term for today’s “restroom” when I was younger.

 What Is The Significance Of The Term “Restroom”?